 What should you look for in an electric vehicle charge point?

-If you find it all a little overwhelming, then start with these points.
+If you find it all a little overwhelming, then start with these basics.

 It’s important to decide roughly how much you’re happy to spend on a charger.
 We say “roughly” because your final installation cost can only be determined once you’ve completed a remote Online Site Survey with us – things like the distance between your power supply and where you want the charger will affect the cost of installation.

 These are guide prices, but it’s worthwhile choosing which price bracket you’re happy with.
-Do you want a no-frills product with a lower starting price or are you happy to pay more to get a premium-looking product?
+Do you want a no-frills product with a lower starting price or are you happy to pay more to get a better quality product?